zhangpenglab/UPrimer/README.md

 **Step 4**: Prepare UPrimer input files (see [Input](#input)).
 We need to start by creating a new folder, which can be named "Lepidoptera_NPCL_primer_development."
 Inside this new folder, we should first place the UPrimer program package.
 Then, we need to prepare a text file.
 The text file should be named "species_list.txt", and it should contain the species names of the reference, ingroup, and outgroup species.
 Its purpose is to ask UPrimer about the selected reference, ingroup, and outgroup species.
 In this text table, only species names are displayed, and spaces in the names are replaced with underscores.
 Finally, we need to prepare three folders, named "Reference," "Ingroups," and "Outgroups".
 The "Reference" folder contains exonome, genome, and proteome data of the reference species.
 The "Ingroups" folder contains genome data of all ingroup species and the "Outgroups" folder contains CDS data of all outgroup species.
 The FASTA data of all species in these three folders need to be labeled with the suffixes "_exon," "_pep," "_genome," and "_cds" to indicate their respective types.
 <br /><br />

-**To help users better understand the workflow of UPrimer, we have provided test data for this case in the *"Test_data_of_developing_NPCL_primers_for_Lepidoptera.zip"* file, which can be accessed at https://github.com/zhangpenglab/UPrimer/.
-Please note that the test genome data for Lepidoptera has been reduced in size for the purpose of guide users on how to use UPrimer for designing NPCL primers effectively.
+**To help the user better understand the workflow of UPrimer, we have provided test data for this case in the *"Test_data_of_developing_NPCL_primers_for_Lepidoptera.zip"* file, which can be accessed at https://github.com/zhangpenglab/UPrimer/.
+Please note that the test genome data for Lepidoptera has been reduced in size for the purpose of guide the user on how to use UPrimer for designing NPCL primers effectively.
 The test data files are as shown in the following figure:**
   <div align="center">
      <img src="https://github.com/zhangpenglab/UPrimer/assets/139540726/f522bfca-39a8-426a-b019-eca403737242" alt="Drawing" width="950" height="700"/>
   </div>